green-fox-academy/paff-tm/README.md

 > *Here you can find the main milestones of my studies in `C`, `C++` and `hardware programming` on [STM32F746G Discovery](http://www.st.com/en/evaluation-tools/32f746gdiscovery.html) board at Greenfox Academy as a member of the Static class at Pallida Cohort.
 If you have any questions please contact me througt Greenfox Academy.*

-## Technical Preparation for Final Exam
+## :mortar_board: Technical Preparation for Final Exam
 > *Code examples from the course for the final exam.*
 My impact on my project team:
 - [Kryptonite](https://github.com/greenfox-academy/kryptonite)